sgbasel/neuritetracker/README.md

 2. Clone the **neuritetracker** repository using the following command line ```git clone git@github.com:sgbasel/neuritetracker.git``` or download a [zip file](https://github.com/sgbasel/neuritetracker/archive/master.zip) of the repository.
 Unzip the archive file if you downloaded a .zip file.

-## Running the Neuritetracker GUI on a single sequence
+## Running neuritetracker GUI on a single sequence
 1. Open Matlab and run the ```neuritetracker_gui``` function located in the ```neuritetracker/trunk/``` folder.
 This will open the GUI interface for neuritetracker.
 2. Select a folder containing your source images for the nucleus channel (**1** in the diagram).
 3. Select a folder containing your source images for the cell body channel (**2** in the diagram).